-- The chairperson will read the charge; - The Player or their representative will: - admit the Offence (and the Grading of the Offence); - admit the Offence and challenge the Grading of the Offence: - deny the Offence. - The footage of the incident will be played; - The Compliance Manager will present the case for the Panel including presenting any Library clip if he/she so wishes; - The Player or their representative will present the Player's case including presenting any Library clip if he/she so wishes; - The Compliance Manager will be given the opportunity to respond to the Player's submissions; - The Player or his/her representative will be given the opportunity to respond to the Compliance Manager's response and will be given the final word; - The Compliance Manager and the Player and any representatives will retire while the Operational Rules Tribunal deliberate; - If the Player denies the Offence the Tribunal will consider whether an Offence was committed; - If the Player challenges the Grade of the Offence the Operational Rules Tribunal will consider the appropriate Grade for the Offence; - The Compliance Manager and the Player and any representatives will reconvene in front of the Operational Rules Tribunal at which point the chairperson will advise all parties of the Operational Rules Tribunal's decision: - In the event of a Not Guilty finding the hearing will conclude; - In the event of a Guilty finding the Operational Rules Tribunal will ask for the Player's previous disciplinary record to be read out. - The Player or their representative will be given the opportunity to address the Operational Rules Tribunal regarding sanction; - The Compliance Manager will be given the opportunity to respond to the Player's submissions; - The Player or their representative will be given the opportunity to respond to the Compliance Manager's response and will be given the final word: - The Compliance Manager and the Player and any representatives will retire while the Operational Rules Tribunal deliberate and determine the appropriate sanction with reference to these guidelines and any aggravating or mitigating factors which may be relevant:
+- The chairperson will read the charge; - The Player or their representative will: - admit the Offence (and the Grading of the Offence); - admit the Offence and challenge the Grading of the Offence; - deny the Offence. - The footage of the incident will be played; - The Compliance Manager will present the case for the Panel; - The Player or their representative will present the Player's case; - The Compliance Manager will be given the opportunity to respond to the Player's submissions; - The Player or his/her representative will be given the opportunity to respond to the Compliance Manager's response and will be given the final word; - The Compliance Manager and the Player and any representatives will retire while the Operational Rules Tribunal deliberate; - If the Player denies the Offence the Tribunal will consider whether an Offence was committed;

+- If the Player challenges the Grade of the Offence the Operational Rules Tribunal will consider the appropriate Grade for the Offence: - The Compliance Manager and the Player and any representatives will reconvene in front of the Operational Rules Tribunal at which point the chairperson will advise all parties of the Operational Rules Tribunal's decision: - In the event of a Not Guilty finding the hearing will conclude; - In the event of a Guilty finding the Operational Rules Tribunal will ask for the Player's previous disciplinary record to be read out. - The Player or their representative will be given the opportunity to address the Operational Rules Tribunal regarding sanction; - The Compliance Manager will be given the opportunity to respond to the Plaver's submissions: - The Player or their representative will be given the opportunity to respond to the Compliance Manager's response and will be given the final word: - The Compliance Manager and the Player and any representatives will retire while the Operational Rules Tribunal deliberate and determine the appropriate sanction with reference to these guidelines and any aggravating or mitigating factors which may be relevant: - The Compliance Manager and the Player and any representatives will reconvene in front of the Operational Rules Tribunal at which point the Chairperson will advise all parties of the Operational Rules Tribunal's decision and any rights of appeal; - The hearing concludes.